Skip to content

 DEDNA-Schäden

-DNA damage refers to chemical or structural alterations of the genome, including base modifications, single- and double-strand breaks, and crosslinks.
-It arises from reactive oxygen species, ionising radiation, UV light, and replication stress.
-Cells respond through DNA damage repair pathways; when overwhelmed, damage triggers senescence, apoptosis, or mutations.
-Genomic instability driven by accumulated DNA damage is a recognised hallmark of ageing and a cancer driver.
+DNA damage is any chemical or structural change to your genome.
+It includes base modifications, single- and double-strand breaks, and crosslinks.
+It comes from reactive oxygen species, ionizing radiation, UV light, and replication stress.
+Your cells fight back through DNA-damage repair pathways.
+But when those are overwhelmed, the damage triggers senescence, apoptosis, or mutations.
+Genomic instability, driven by accumulated DNA damage, is a recognized hallmark of aging, and a driver of cancer.

 Sources